 The shoulder is a complex joint with multiple components working together to allow a wide range of motion.

 - Humerus (Upper Arm Bone): This is the long bone in your upper arm.
 It fits into a socket in your shoulder blade to create the shoulder joint.
-The top part of the humerus is shaped like a ball which fits into the round socket in the shoulder blade.
-This ball and socket design allows your arm to move in most directions.
+The top part of the humerus is shaped like a ball, which fits into the round socket portion of the shoulder blade.
+This ball and socket design allows your arm to have the widest range of motion of any joint in the body.

 - Scapula (Shoulder Blade): This is a triangular bone that anchors the muscles of the shoulder and arm.
 The scapula has a socket that forms part of the shoulder joint, and this is where the upper arm bone fits in.